chenyiyun573/GPUCostBenchmark/README.md

 ### Hardware Compatibility
 Currently, the GPU Power Benchmark tool supports only NVIDIA GPUs.
 Compatibility with GPUs from other manufacturers is not available at this time.
 Users are encouraged to verify the compatibility of their hardware before using this tool.

+## Power Metric
+### For models training and inference:
+The sampling frequency is 10Hz in a seperate process.
+Start to sample at the beginning of model training or inference iterations, and end just after iterations completed.
+We excluded the initial and final 20% of the power data series and focused solely on the middle 60% to calculate the power metric.

+Performance: 1000/step time(in ms)
+Power Efficiency: Performance/Watt = step/(s*watt)

+### For operations stress test:
+The sampling frequency is 10Hz in a seperate process.
+Sleep 8s before the kernel starts and after the kernel ends.
+Get samples along kernel running.

+Performance: FLOPS
+Power Efficiency: FLOPS/watt